bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-Now, I&apos;m going to show you how we can do the same application using files and a regular source code editor, and working on your local hard disk.
-I&apos;m going first to create a directory for storing the files on my desktop. &quot;Math plotter app&quot; and I will work inside.
+<p>Now, I&apos;m going to show you how we can do the same application using
+files and a regular source code editor, and working on your local hard disk.
+I&apos;m going first to create a directory for storing the files on my desktop. &quot;Math plotter app&quot; and I will work inside.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 142.
 (113) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">